Lingva Translate

 No matches for those filters.

-The text you paste into a translator is often the most sensitive thing you handle: contracts, medical notes, private messages, and the big free services log it to train their models.
+The text you paste into a translator is often the most sensitive thing you handle, from contracts to medical notes to private messages, and the big free services log it to train their models.
 These translation and grammar tools get you the meaning without keeping your words.
-Some even run entirely offline.
+Some even run entirely offline, so the text never leaves your machine in the first place.

 People paste genuinely private text into translators and grammar checkers without a second thought, and the mainstream free ones retain it.
-That text can include names, health details, legal language, and trade secrets.
-A privacy-respecting tool either does not log what you submit, or processes it on your own device so nothing is sent at all.
+That text can carry names and health details, legal language, and trade secrets that you would never post in public.
+Once it is submitted to a logging service, you have no say over how long it lives or who can be compelled to produce it.
+A privacy-respecting tool like LibreTranslate either does not log what you submit, or processes it on your device so nothing is sent at all.

-A clear no-logging or no-retention policy, an offline mode so sensitive text never leaves your device, open-source engines where possible, and the option to self-host for full control.
-Offline translation is the gold standard: there is nothing to log because nothing was ever sent.
+A few traits separate a private tool from a convenient one.
+Look for a clear no-logging or no-retention policy you can actually read, not a vague reassurance.
+Look for an offline mode so sensitive text never leaves your device.
+Prefer open-source engines where possible, since the handling of your text can be inspected, and value the option to self-host for full control.
+Offline translation is the gold standard here: there is nothing to log because nothing was ever sent, which is why a fully local tool like TranslateLocally sits at the top of the list.